-Kayaking Blue Springs
+Blue Springs Manatee Tours

 BOOK NOW

-The manatees of Blue Springs are spectacular to watch, and our guided manatee kayaking tours are some of Florida's most amazing wildlife adventures.
+The manatees of Blue Springs are spectacular to watch, and our guided manatee kayaking tours are some of Florida’s most amazing wildlife adventures.
 We also offer Paddle Boards for this tour.
-Blue Springs State Park is a Florida manatee winter sanctuary in the cold, winter months, with over 660 manatees recorded at one time.
+Blue Springs State Park is a Florida manatee winter sanctuary in the cold, winter months, with over 736 manatees recorded at one time.
 Kayaking or paddle boarding is the best way to enjoy these magnificent animals in their natural habitat.
 Step outside and enjoy a relaxing, informative, and slow-paced manatee tour in this little wildlife paradise.

-Sit back and relish in the natural splendor, as your friendly naturalist guide enlightens you about some of Florida's amazing wildlife and the unique history of Blue Springs.
+Sit back and relish in the natural splendor, as your friendly naturalist guide enlightens you about some of Florida’s amazing wildlife and the unique history of Blue Springs.
 Our guides will also take pictures of you and your experience, for lasting memories of your adventure.
 This kayaking tour is also a beautiful wildlife adventure in the spring and summer, with crystal clear water, and Florida wildlife including fish, amazing water birds, alligators, otters, wild turkeys, a pair of bald eagles, and even some resident manatees.
-Of course, these animals are wild, and there is no guarantee to see all of them, however, you have as good a chance to see wildlife here, as in any place in Florida, The kayaking tours paddles through two state parks, Blue Springs & Hontoon Island, with thousands of acres of wetlands.
-Truly a real, and wild Florida adventure!

 Learn to Paddle Board!

-In the spring and summer months the manatee migration is over, however there are resident manatees that come to the spring often, and still tons of wildlife to see.
+In the spring and summer months, the manatee migration is over, however, there are resident manatees that come to the spring often, and still tons of wildlife to see.
 Blue Springs State Park opens the spring on April 1 to paddlers and offers swimming as well.
 We offer paddle board lessons with our Eco wildlife tours.

 Guided Tour Pricing Fast Facts –

-Public Tours - $80.00 for solo/single kayaks & paddle boards. $160.00 for tandem kayaks
+Public Tours – $80.00 for solo/single kayaks & $150.00 for tandem kayaks

 Tour location – French Landing 2398 W French Ave Orange City 32763

-Tour duration - about 2 hours
+Tour duration – 1.5 – 2 hours

 Tour distance – about 2 miles